jrgant/ox-quarto/README.md

 | `C-c C-e Q p` | To file and preview (runs `quarto preview`) |
 | `C-c C-e Q r` | To file and render (runs `quarto render`)   |

+## Testing

+Over time I will try to add tests to the repository.
+Until then, I am doing ad hoc tests on Kubuntu 22.04.
+Please report Windows or Mac-specific issues.